 A solid business strategy is the first critical path item for success, but isn’t enough on its own.
 Once the business strategy is established, other critical path items must be effectively addressed.
 “Location, location, location” is certainly an applicable refrain to the growth of the I-79 Technology Park.
 Many government officials who worry about the decentralization requirements will tell you that they need to be away from the greater D.C. area, but not “too far away.”
 If one considers potential locations away from D.C. that aren’t “too far away,” then North Central West Virginia becomes a prime location.
 The highway and airplane access from North Central West Virginia make it easy to travel back and forth from D.C. in one day.

 By contrast, consideration of locations north or south of D.C. within this same range introduces concerns with hurricanes, tornados, heavy population densities and expensive coastal and metropolitan real estate prices.
 The Appalachian Mountains provide a nice barrier from many natural disasters, and the region’s real estate market is much cheaper.
 Population density has unfortunately become an issue now that the threat of possible large scale terrorist attacks exists.
-There must be consideration given to what would happen if something bad where to occur in the D.C. and northern Virginia area.
-It is likely the case that mass evacuation would flood the regions within at least 150 miles of D.C. putting a strain on local resources and infrastructure.
+There must be consideration given to what would happen if something bad were to occur in the D.C. and northern Virginia area.
+It is likely the case that mass evacuation would flood the regions within at least 150 miles of D.C., putting a strain on local resources and infrastructure.
 The evacuations would likely be more pronounced to the north and south and less so over the Appalachian Mountains because of the quantity of major highway systems up and down the coast.
 The I-79 Technology Park is located approximately 225 miles east from D.C. just over the mountain chain.

 The physical location of the I-79 Technology Park is only one component that makes it “prime.”
 Recent infrastructure enhancements have taken the I-79 Technology Park to truly world-class levels.
 In 2011 and 2012, tens of millions of dollars were spent to expand both the electrical and telecommunications systems in the park.
 In collaboration with MonPower, a subsidiary of FirstEnergy Corporation, a brand new state-of-the-art electrical substation was constructed to support the power needs of the I-79 Technology Park.
 The substation was designed to not only provide substantial electrical capability (immediately), but also to rapidly expand to power needs in the future.
-This capability is further enhanced by the presence of the new state-of-the-art MonPower headquarters and operations center constructed by FirstEnergy in the I-79 Technology Park.
+This capability is further enhanced by the presence of the state-of-the-art MonPower headquarters and operations center constructed by FirstEnergy in the I-79 Technology Park.

 Electrical and telecommunications capacity are perhaps two of the most important infrastructure components for today’s businesses, but classical infrastructure, i.e., roads, water and sewer, are still critical.
 The first two phases of the I-79 Technology Park have been constructed with both road and water/sewer infrastructure to meet any possible business need.
 Efforts are underway to begin enhancement of these systems and expansion into phases three and four.